AdobeDocs/dynamic-media-classic.en/help/using/uploading-encoding-videos.md

 ---
 # Upload and encode videos{#uploading-and-encoding-videos}

-To create single video or Adaptive Video sets for delivery to the Web or mobile devices, you first upload your primary video files to Adobe Dynamic Media Classic.
+To create a single video or Adaptive Video sets for delivery to the Web or mobile devices, you first upload your primary video files to Adobe Dynamic Media Classic.
 Adobe Dynamic Media Classic encodes videos to MP4 format and it publishes video in the following file formats:

 * **MP4**: Adobe Dynamic Media Classic recommends MP4 as the preferred video file format.
 Use MP4 files for the following: